 When you want to motivate and engage your employees, introducing game-like aspects to work tasks is a great idea!
 The trick is that for gamification to work the way it's intended, employees have to voluntarily participate in gamification.

-The key to ongoing, sustained participation is meaning rewards. 🔑🎁
+The key to ongoing, sustained participation is meaningful rewards. 🔑🎁

-For an example of an effective gamification platform that actually moves the meter, chat with one of our recognition and rewards experts now:
+For an example of an effective gamification platform that actually moves the meter, chat with one of our recognition experts today :)